Jon-Webb-79/todo_six/docs/sphinx/source/DevelopersManual.rst

 DatabaseManager
 ===============
-All database actions are controlled from the DatabaseManager class stored in **database.py**
+All database actions are controlled from the DatabaseManager class stored in **database.py**.
+The database classes are as follows.

+.. autoclass:: todo_six.database.SQLiteManager
+   :members: